Laminations from the symplectic double: The canonical pairing

-This defines the canonical map in the special case where the orientation of any~$\gamma_i$ that meets a curve agrees with the orientation of the surface~$S$.
-If the orientation of $\gamma_i$ disagrees with the orientation of~$S$, then we can define $\mathbb{I}_{\mathcal{D}}(l)$ by modifying slightly the above definition.
-To do this, we first note that there is a natural invariant associated to each $\gamma_i$ that meets a curve of~$l$.
+For the second possibility, assume $m$ is chosen so that the monodromy around~$\gamma_i$ is parabolic.
+In this case, we note that there is a natural invariant associated to $\gamma_i$.
 Indeed, fix an ideal triangulation $T$ of~$S$, and lift this to an ideal triangulation~$\tilde{T}$ of the universal cover~$\tilde{S}$.
 Consider the triangles $t_1,\dots,t_N$ of $T$ that meet the puncture in~$S$ corresponding to $\gamma_i$.
 We can find an ideal polygon in $\tilde{S}$, formed by $N$ triangles of $\tilde{T}$, which projects onto the union of the triangles $t_1,\dots,t_N$.
 We will label the edges of this ideal polygon as in the diagram below.

 Choose a horocycle at each vertex of this polygon.
 There is a similar polygon in the universal cover $\tilde{S}^\circ$ of $S^\circ$, and the horocycles already chosen determine a corresponding collection of horocycles associated to the vertices of this polygon.
 We denote the corresponding edges of the triangulation of this new polygon by the same symbols $\eta_1,\dots,\eta_{N+1}$ and $\zeta_1,\dots,\zeta_N$, and we write $A_j^\circ$ for the invariant associated to the edge $j$.
 We can then form the expression